 8: Evaluate and ditch unnecessary widgets from Dashboard

 9: Keep an eye on Activity Monitor for rogue processes

 10: Clean off your hard drive and ditch the junk

 11: Run OnyX to clear out caches and other system clutter

-This is well worth a read for older Macs that want to optimize speed in OS X.
+We’d also recommend checking out our guide with simple tips to speed up old Macs, it is well worth a read for older Macs that want to optimize speed in Mac OS X.

 Got any other speed optimization tips for old Macs?
 Let us know!